 He met his future wife, Beulah Frances Gould of New York, while riding horseback in the Black Forest of Bavaria.

 They first resided in Richmond at 1 W. Franklin St. In 1915, Mrs. Branch began making plans to build a house on Monument Ave. (family property) to contain their collection of antiques and to have a place to entertain.

-The Branches had one son and two daughters.
+John and Beulah had one son and two daughters.
 Their summers were spent at Mrs. Branch’s family estate in New York and their spring months at a purchased villa outside Florence, Italy.
-The Branches lived at 2501 Monument Ave. during the winter only.
+The family lived at 2501 Monument Ave. during the winter only.

 After the death of his father, John Kerr Branch became president of family-owned Merchants National Bank (later named First and Merchants, then Sovran, and now Nations Bank).

-Branch’s other business interests included real estate, railroads and insurance (being a stockbroker and a partner in another family founded business, Thomas Branch & Co.).
+Branch’s other business interests included real estate, railroads and insurance (he was a stockbroker and a partner in another family founded business, Thomas Branch & Co.).

 In 1914, Branch lobbied to have Richmond as a site for a Federal Reserve Bank.